“The heart never lies.”

 I was indoctrinated by religion, pummeled by years of abuse, and systematically and vigorously taught not to think for myself.
 My upbringing showed me a twisted version of love, and skewed my perceptions about people generally, and relationships specifically.
 And no, i didn’t know in my heart that something was wrong.
 I thought it was normal.
 It didn’t feel good all the time, but sometimes it did.
 It felt natural and comfortable absolutely.
-I didn’t realise that how i’d been raised was spectacularly wrong until i was 21 years old.
+I didn’t realise how i’d been raised was spectacularly wrong until i was 21 years old.

 As a result, i’ve had a number of crappy relationships with crappy people.
-I’ve remained loyal to people who were utterly unworthy of such for ruinously long periods of time.
-Such is my loyalty that i’ll tell you that with very few exceptions, it was them that ended the relationship and not me.
+I’ve remained loyal to some who were utterly unworthy of it for ruinously long periods of time.
+Such is my loyalty that i’ll tell you with very few exceptions, it was them that ended the relationship and not me.
 (Except with men, but let’s save that particular ball of crazy for another time.)
 I loved them and wanted them in my life, and my physical response was a varying combination of an elevated heartbeat that either feels all bursty with the joyousness of human connection, or painfully aching and rather clenched with the threat of that connection being ended.

 These were people who said awful things about me behind my back.
 Some had assaulted me physically and/or sexually.
 Some were only in it for what i gave them, be that my body, my time, my money, or even just my unconditional support and my i’ll-never-leave-youness.
 People who didn’t particularly want me, but for whom i was better than nobody.
 And my favourite, those who thought it was either their calling or their duty to be in my life.
 And i’ll be brutally honest and tell you that although i sucked at relationships of any kind, regardless of whether sex was involved or not, i wanted them all – every selfish, cruel, judgmental, unavailable one of them.
 They may have been one, or all of those things, plus others, but i’m trying not to dwell here (no really, heh).
-The important thing is that they weren’t good for me, either for a period of time or for all my time.
+The important thing is they weren’t good for me, either for a period of time or for all my time.

 In fact, my heart thought i needed them.
 It reached out towards them and urged me to fix things.
 It imbued me with a desire to make things right regardless of the cost.
 And on those occasions that i obeyed its desperate pleas, it rewarded me with feelings that might qualify as blissful.
 I’d be floating on a pink, fluffy cloud and gazing down at the apple trees and honey bees and snow white turtle doves.
-However, life with the person i thought i wanted in my life was never harmonious like the song by The New Seekers.
+However, life with the person i thought i wanted in my life was never harmonious like that song by The New Seekers.
 My heart was manifesting the things in my brain that were dysfunctional.

-The parts of my brain that functioned fairly well were pretty sure that it wasn’t going to work out, and i was going to get hurt all over again.
+The parts of my brain that functioned fairly well were pretty sure it wasn’t going to work out, and i was going to get hurt all over again.